dhanushgithubrepo/boomicare/README.md

-t will automatically recommend the crop based on the input values of n,p,k,rainfall,humidity and temperature
+It will automatically recommend the crop based on the input values of n,p,k,rainfall,humidity and temperature